 Some folks might think that marijuana legalization is a chance for a company like Philip Morris to begin making and distributing marijuana cigarettes.
 It's a lot more accurate to state that marijuana's real potential is for medicinal uses.
 Companies which are in the process of developing those medical applications using the plant are the ones that stand to benefit the most in the modern marketplace forming up.

-There's a rush to cash-in on the craze surrounding medical marijuana stocks to buy, meaning hundreds of different start-ups are getting created, but the chances are good that most of these are going to fall in the end.
+There's a rush to cash in on the craze surrounding medical marijuana stocks to buy, meaning hundreds of different start-ups are getting created, but the chances are good that most of these are going to fall in the end.
 The ones winning so far are companies which are already in business in other things but adding an emphasis on marijuana to their work, but even winners have recently seen stock price drops lately.
-There are four marijuana-related stocks that do have the potential for possibly substantial gains though.
-This quartet of stocks was chosed based on the marijuana-related products they feature in either use or are awaiting approval from the FDA.
+Four marijuana-related stocks do have the potential for possibly substantial gains though.
+This quartet of shares was chosen based on the marijuana-related products they feature in either use or are awaiting approval from the FDA.
 All these figures presented here were current as of Aug.
 4, 2017.

 ABBV - AbbVie

 This pharmaceutical company is one that's ahead of the curve, given that it has FDA-approved Marinol already on the market as a cannabis-based drug.
 Marinol is designed to relieve some of the vomiting or nausea that chemotherapy patients suffer, as well as help out AIDS patients that might lose their appetite.
 It's critical to take note of the fact that Marinol isn't actually the flagship drug of AbbVie.
 In truth, it's not even the biggest seller for the business.